paulkaefer/diamol_code/notes.md

 ### Discussion notes
 * We asked ChatGPT, "If a Docker instance doesn't have an OS, is it even possible to run a different OS in it?" and it answered, "Docker containers don't contain a full operating system; instead, they package only the necessary components and dependencies required to run a specific application.
 Docker containers share the host operating system's kernel and resources, which allows them to be lightweight and portable." & mentioned running a VM if we need a totally different OS.
 It also said, "Docker is designed to be used with containerized applications, and it's not meant for running full-fledged operating systems."

+## Chapter 3: Building your own Docker images
+* Docker images may be packaged with a default set of configuration values for the application, but you should be able to provide different configuration settings when you run a container.

 # Once complete:
 - [ ] consider a certification